Malcomian/whos-that-pokemon/README.md

 ### Features

 * Login and registration using passport
+* Pick from a standard list of Pokemon image sprites using PokeAPI
 * Jquery for scaling and placing custom text and images inside your custom meme
 * All memes created by the user are public, but are obfuscated with a random UUID string inside the URL